mlowicki/termtodo/README.md

 Examples:

-Snooze first todo for 1h (trigger in 60 minutes):
+Snooze the first todo for 1h (trigger in 60 minutes):
 ```
 :s +1h
 ```